andrewcbancroft/datadaylife-blog/_posts/2018-01-09-what-kinds-of-data-analysis-are-there.md

 If you're satisfied with making predictions in general, without needing to know the underlying *cause* of the relationships found in your analysis, then we're finally at the stage where we can ask one more question:

 "**Are you trying to predict measurement(s) for the whole population, or for specific individuals within a population?**"
 If you're making measurement predictions for an entire population, you're doing **inferential data analysis**.
-That's what [inferential statistics](https://en.wikipedia.org/wiki/Statistical_inference) is all about -- reasoning from samples to populations.
+That's what [inferential statistics](https://en.wikipedia.org/wiki/Statistical_inference) is all about -- making estimations about populations based on samples.

 If you're making measurement predictions for specific *individuals*, you're doing **predictive analysis**.